cmur2/dyndnsd/README.md

 Use a webserver as a proxy to handle SSL and/or multiple listen addresses and ports.
 DynDNS.com provides HTTP on port 80 and 8245 and HTTPS on port 443.

-### Init scripts
+### Startup

+There is a [Dockerfile](docs/Dockerfile) that can be used to build a Docker image for running dyndnsd.rb.

-The [Debian 6 init.d script](init.d/debian-6-dyndnsd) assumes that dyndnsd.rb is installed into the system ruby (no RVM support) and the config.yaml is at /opt/dyndnsd/config.yaml.
+The [Debian 6 init.d script](docs/debian-6-init-dyndnsd) assumes that dyndnsd.rb is installed into the system ruby (no RVM support) and the config.yaml is at /opt/dyndnsd/config.yaml.
 Modify to your needs.

 ### Monitoring